A Runtime-Adaptive Transformer Neural Network Accelerator on FPGAs: Evaluation and Results

 \section{Evaluation and Results}

 \textbf{\textit{ADAPTOR}} supports software-level programmability, allowing modification of key design parameters at runtime.
-These parameters include the embedding dimension ($d_{model}$), number of heads (h), number of encoder layers (N), sequence length (SL) etc. in runtime from software.
-They were initially set with fixed values—768, 12, 12, and 64 respectively—based on a variant of BERT\cite{bert}, which is a transformer model for NLP and the available FPGA resources.
+These parameters include the embedding dimension ($d_{model}$), number of attention heads (h), number of encoder layers (N), and sequence length (SL).
+Initially, these parameters were configured with fixed values of 768, 12, 12, and 64, respectively, based on a BERT variant \cite{bert}, which is a widely used transformer model for natural language processing, and the available FPGA resources.
 In contrast, the tile sizes are fixed at synthesis and cannot be modified at runtime.
-Consequently, synthesis was performed with fixed tile sizes of $TS_{MHA}$ = 64 and $TS_{FFN} = 128$.
+Consequently, synthesis was performed with fixed tile sizes of $TS_{MHA} = 64$ and $TS_{FFN} = 128$.
 This design approach is a key contribution that gives \textbf{\textit{ADAPTOR}} the ability to retain a single, resource-constrained synthesis configuration while enabling runtime configurability of core transformer parameters so that it can support diverse transformer neural network models without requiring re-synthesis.

-Fig.~\ref{head_perf} illustrates the impact of the number of attention heads on system frequency and normalized latency, where latency accounts for computation time assuming overlap with data loading.
-While increasing the number of attention heads is expected to enhance parallelism and reduce latency, the system frequency decreases beyond a certain point, leading to an increase in latency.
-Optimal performance is observed with 6 to 10 attention heads.
+Fig.~\ref{head_perf} presents the effect of varying the number of attention heads on system frequency and normalized latency, where latency accounts for computation time assuming overlap with data loading.
+While increasing the number of attention heads generally improves parallelism and reduces latency, the system frequency decreases beyond a certain threshold, leading to higher latency.
+Optimal performance is observed with 6–10 attention heads.
 Fig.~\ref{head_util} illustrates the corresponding increase in DSP and LUT utilization, showing that higher resource usage contributes to reduced system frequency.
 These results provide a quantitative analysis of the trade-off between parallelism and hardware timing constraints, identify an optimal design point for FPGA-based transformers, and characterize the impact of resource utilization on latency and frequency.
 Furthermore, the evaluation methodology accounts for overlapped data loading and computation, offering a realistic performance assessment for hardware accelerators.